-For every week that you receive Carer’s Allowance, an automatic Class 1 contribution or ‘credit’ will be made to your National Insurance record equal to 1/52th of the amount that is needed to make a qualifying year that year.
-So in 2018/19, that will be £116.
-If you receive Carer’s Allowance for the 2018/19 full year, an amount of £6,032 will be captured on your record and that year will become a qualifying year for the purposes of calculating the state pension.
+For every week that you receive carer’s allowance, an automatic Class 1 contribution or ‘credit’ will be made to your National Insurance record equal to 1/52th of the amount that is needed to make a qualifying year that year.
+So in 2019/20, that will be £118.
+If you receive carer’s allowance for the 2019/20 full year, an amount of £6,136 will be captured on your record and that year will become a qualifying year for the purposes of calculating the state pension.

 Carer’s allowance gives entitlement to Class 1 National Insurance credits which can count towards contribution based jobseeker’s allowance, contribution based employment and support allowance, maternity allowance, bereavement benefits as well as the state pension.

-Not all carers will qualify for Carer’s Allowance.
-If you cannot claim Carer’s Allowance and get automatic National Insurance credits, you might be able to claim ‘standalone’ National Insurance Carer’s Credits instead.
-If you qualify for the Carer’s Credit, you will be credited with Class 3 National Insurance contributions.
+Not all carers will qualify for carer’s allowance.
+If you cannot claim carer’s allowance and get automatic National Insurance credits, you might be able to claim standalone National Insurance carer’s credits instead.
+If you qualify for the carer’s credit, you will be credited with Class 3 National Insurance contributions.
 However this will not be automatic and you will have to apply for these credits.
 Because of this, some people do not apply and so although they are entitled to carer’s credit they do not actually benefit from it.